olets/hometown-prompt/README.md

 Git Prompt Kit comes with a [Spaceship](https://github.com/denysdovhan/spaceship-prompt) section definition, and it is easy to create a [Starship](https://starship.rs/) custom Git Prompt Kit-powered Git module.
 Instructions for both are in [Recipes.md](Recipes.md).

-The Git Prompt Kit Spaceship section loads about in about 1/2 the time Spaceship's built in Git section takes.
-The Git Prompt Kit Starship module loads in about 9/10 the time Starship's built in Git module takes.
+The Git Prompt Kit Spaceship section has been clocked at 50% faster than Spaceship's built in Git section.
+The Git Prompt Kit Starship module has been clocked at about 10% to 30% faster than Starship's built in Git module.

 ## Features